NVIDIA Inspector 22.214.171.124

 Actually, it should only be a tool to allow more detailed dumps of NVIDIA graphics cards to the GPU to improve Observer gadget.

-All data and functions of almost 1:1 come from the NVIDIA driver.
+All data and functions of almost 1:1 comes from the NVIDIA driver.

-So if something does not work, this is also a limitation to 99% of the NVIDIA driver which I cant change anything.
+So if something does not work, this is also a limitation to 99% of the NVIDIA drivers.

 In addition to the graphics card information, the tool also the possibility of overclocking.
 It should be clearly stated that it can be physically destroyed by overclocking the hardware.
 But I take no responsibility of course.
 Use is entirely at your own risk!